JianLu/jianlu.github.io/_posts/2016-04-10-leetcode4-MedianOfTwoSortedArrays.md

 ---

-## Conquer-and-divide
+## Divide-and-Conquer

-Because the arrays are sorted, intuitively I thought the problem should be very similar to **Binary Search**, which uses the "Conquer-and-divide" idea.
+Because the arrays are sorted, intuitively I thought the problem should be very similar to **Binary Search**, which uses the "Divide-and-Conquer" idea.
 I tried to compare the medians of two arrays, and trim left and right with the same number of elements until each array has at most 1 elements.
 However, I failed to provide a good solution because the logic of deciding trim size is too complicated.

 ## Find K-th Value of Two Sorted Arrays

-Still inspired by "Conquer-and-divide", this time, I transfer the problem into another problem.
+Still inspired by "Divide-and-Conquer", this time, I transfer the problem into another problem.
 Instead of find the median of the two sorted arrays, I try to find the *K*-th value of two sorted arrays where *K = (N1 + N2) / 2* and *N1* and *N2* are lengths of two arrays.

 ## Solution

-If (N1 + N2) is odd, the answer is the solutino of finding $K+1$-th value of the two sorted arrays.
+If (N1 + N2) is odd, the answer is the solution of finding $K+1$-th value of the two sorted arrays.
 Otherwise, the answer is the average of *K*-th and *K+1*-th values (*K = (N1 + N2) / 2*).

 We should also take care of some boundary conditions.